LuBolin/tp/docs/UserGuide.md

 ### Clearing all entries : `clearall`

-Clears all patron entries and booking entries.
+Clears all person entries and booking entries.

 <box type="warning" seamless style="background-color: #FFCCCC; border-color: #FF0000;">

-**Warning:** All patrons and bookings will be cleared.
+**Warning:** All persons and bookings will be cleared.
 This action is irreversible!

 </box>